Skip to main content

 • Valid government-issued photo ID for the claimant

-• For accounts without beneficiary: Letters Testamentary or Letters of Administration from probate court
+• For accounts without a beneficiary: Letters Testamentary or Letters of Administration from probate court

 • For small estates: small estate affidavit (varies by state)

-• For trust accounts: trust documentation including successor trustee provisions, signature/notary pages, and amendments
+• For trust accounts: trust documentation including successor trustee provisions and amendments

 • For IRA accounts: IRA distribution or inherited IRA transfer forms

-For accounts with a named POD beneficiary, the bank releases funds directly to the beneficiary upon receiving a death certificate and proper identification.
+Cadence Bank is now Huntington Bank (rebrand completed June 22, 2026).
+For accounts with a named POD beneficiary, funds are released directly to the beneficiary upon receipt of a certified death certificate and proper identification.
 Accounts without a beneficiary may be frozen until proper legal authority (probate court order or small estate affidavit) is established.
-Cadence Asset Management & Trust can also serve as executor or co-executor for estates where the bank has been named in that capacity.
+Huntington Private Bank (successor to Cadence Asset Management & Trust) can serve as executor or co-executor where it has been named; contact 1-877-575-2265, option 2.

 Mortgage and home lending